 One of a Kind Art Gallery (OOAK) features the works of over 150 local artists and craftspeople and is located in the nostalgic Old Micaville Country Store.
 Among the artist wares available are pottery, jewelry, paintings, photography and more.
 OOAK also hosts the Micaville Music Thursday Concert Series.

 Qualla Arts & Crafts is the oldest Native American Cooperative.
-Founded in 1946, Qualla Arts and Crafts showcases the traditional arts and crafts of the Eastern Cherokee with works of over 250 members.
+Founded in 1946, Qualla Arts and Crafts showcases the traditional arts and crafts of the Eastern Band of Cherokee Indians with works of over 250 members.
 Among the works available to purchase are baskets, pottery, wood and stone carving, and beadwork.

 Art Classes, Demonstrations & Craft Supplies